Clamepending/markogata/content/posts/2024/Princeiples.md

 +++

-Ive read some books and meditated this year, and came across nuggets of wisdom that I will most likely carry for the rest of my life.
+I read some books and came across nuggets of wisdom that I will most likely carry for the rest of my life.
 Here are some of them in no particular order: